How to structure B2B marketing team?

 What's the optimal hiring sequence for building a marketing team?

-Hire in this sequence: demand generation generalist, marketing operations specialist, content marketer, field/product marketer, then specialists like social or design.
-This sequence ensures immediate pipeline generation while building operational infrastructure to scale.
-Companies that hire specialists before establishing core functions create execution gaps.
+Sequence matters more than speed.
+Start with a demand generation generalist, then add a marketing operations specialist, then a content marketer, then a field or product marketer, and only then bring in specialists like social or design.
+This order ensures immediate pipeline generation while building the operational infrastructure needed to scale without breaking things.

 Should I hire specialists or generalists?

-Hire generalists for the first three to four marketing roles, then add specialists as the team reaches five or more people.
-Generalists provide flexibility and prevent silos in small teams, while specialists become valuable when individual functions require more than 60% of someone's time.
+Generalists first, every time.
+For the first three to four marketing roles, generalists provide flexibility and prevent the silos that cripple small teams, but once individual functions start consuming more than 60% of someone's time, specialists become valuable and the team is usually at five or more people by then.
 The transition point aligns with function complexity rather than team size.

 How do I evaluate marketing candidates for thinking versus execution skills?